trombone-techniques

 The Role of Dynamics and Articulation in Musical Expression

 Intermediate trombone playing is as much about how you play as what you play.
 Dynamics and articulation are the tools that turn notes into music.
 Spend time practicing crescendos and decrescendos on long tones, holding a steady pitch while changing volume.
 Work on sharp staccato attacks, smooth legato slurs, and marcato accents.
 Record yourself playing a simple scale with contrasting articulations and analyze the clarity of your attack and release.
-Great phrasing also depends on where you breathe — mark breaths in your music to create natural phrases, just like a singer would.
+Great phrasing also depends on where you breathe—mark breaths in your music to create natural phrases, just like a singer would.
+Practice phrase shaping: take a simple melody and play it three different ways—first with no dynamic changes, then with a gradual crescendo to the highest note, then starting loudly and fading to a soft ending.
+Notice which feels most musical.
+Dynamics are not just about loud and soft; they are about tension and release, storytelling through sound.
+Use your air speed and slide angle (slight adjustments) to shape each note.
+For example, a slight portamento between notes can add elegance to a legato line.

 Choose Appropriate Repertoire